lamanno-epfl/lbae/README.md

 The Lipid Brain Atlas Explorer is a Python Dash web-application developped as part of the **Lipid Brain Atlas project**, led by the [Lipid Cell Biology lab (EPFL)](https://www.epfl.ch/labs/dangelo-lab/) and the [Laboratory of Brain Development and Biological Data Science (EPFL)](https://www.epfl.ch/labs/nsbl/).
 We hope that this application will be of great help to query the Lipid Brain Atlas to guide your hypotheses and experiments, and more generally to achieve a better understanding of the cellular mechanisms involving lipids that are fundamental for nervous system development and function. -->

-## Welcome to the Lipid Brain Atlas Explorer

 <p align="center">
   <img src="readme/mosaic.png" alt="Project diagram" width="800"/>
 </p>